"I guess God made Boston on a wet Sunday."Raymond Chandler

 Boston became a major port of entry for goods to the colonies, and among the highest volume imports was molasses, dark cane sugar from the Caribbean.
 Nobody knows who had the bright idea of baking beans in a pot with salt pork and molasses, but the canned combo now occupies miles of shelf space in every American grocery.
 Well, you can buy it canned, with all the additives and artificial ingredients, or you can make it properly and to your taste from scratch, with real molasses.
 And it's easy.

 These are not sweet, but you can make them sweet

 The original Boston Baked Beans were baked in a earthenware pot, but it can be made in just about any pot or saucepan.
 The original recipe was sweetened with molasses, but the beans were not as sweet as you expect them to be, and I have stayed true to tradition with this recipe

 Your kids are probably not gonna like the traditional original Boston Baked Beans recipe below because the dominant taste is, well, beans.
 Most of us are used to the sweet stuff.
 Here's how you can amp these up the way barbecue restaurants do.
 This is how the beans in the picture above were cooked.

-Make the recipe below and then taste them.
-If you want them sweeter and richer, add 1/4 to 1/2 cup of sweet tomato based Kansas City style barbecue sauce.
+Make the home made baked beans recipe below and then taste them.
+If you want them sweeter and richer, add 1/4 to 1/2 cup of sweet tomato based Kansas City style BBQ sauce.
 The exact amount will depend on the brand of sauce.
 Then taste again.
 Not sweet enough?
 Add brown sugar a tablespoon at a time.
 When it is just right, cook another 5 minutes before serving with your favorite BBQ staples and sides.

 Makes.
 About 4 servings of about 1 cup each